I am unable to take a photograph. I am out of film.

 My passion takes me deep into thought and tunes out most of the noise, smell, and sound which make up my experience and replace it with a task.
 This task, of course, is an experience in itself.

-It feels as if having one less choice is one step closer towards becoming a prisoner.
+It feels as if having one less choice is one step closer to becoming a prisoner.
 Over-dramatization.

 There’s a staggering amount of images being taken at this very moment.
 My next photo will not be a masterpiece, and if it were — it’ll float in the great sea of art, insignificantly.
 It would be lovely to take one, but it won’t be that important.